foambubble/foam/docs/foam-local-plugins.md

 Foam can use workspace plugins to provide customization for users.

+## ATTENTION

+This feature is experimental and its API subject to change.
+**Local plugins can execute arbitrary code on your machine** - ensure you trust the content of the repo.

 ## Goal

 Here are some of the things that we could enable with local plugins in Foam: